Killing of Atatiana Jefferson: Investigation, arrest and indictment

 Police officials stated that the officer fired after perceiving a threat.
 Fort Worth Police Chief Ed Kraus stated that Dean resigned before he could be fired for what Kraus said included violating departmental policies on use of force, de-escalation, and unprofessional conduct.
-The separation paperwork for Dean was to be sent to the Texas Commission on Law Enforcement, and it would reflect that he was dishonorably discharged from the department.
+Had Dean not voluntarily resigned and been fired instead, his separation paperwork would have been sent to the Texas Commission on Law Enforcement and would have reflected that he had been dishonorably discharged from the department.

-Manny Ramirez, the president of the Fort Worth Police Officers Association, said Dean has never been the subject of a police investigation.
-Kraus said Dean has refused to cooperate with investigators and has not allowed Kraus to question him.
-Dean has not given an oral or written statement to investigators.
+Manny Ramirez, the president of the Fort Worth Police Officers Association, said Dean had never been the subject of a police investigation.
+Kraus said Dean refused to cooperate with investigators and had not allowed Kraus to question him.
+Dean had not given an oral or written statement to investigators.
 Ramirez said he and other officers with knowledge of the situation were dumbfounded as to why Dean would have fired his weapon in this situation.
 Ramirez also said there was no way to explain Dean's actions.

 Based on footage from Dean's body camera which captured the shooting, a warrant was issued for his arrest.
 He was arrested at his attorney's office on October 14, 2019, and charged with murder.
 He was given a $200,000 bond, which he posted, and was released about three hours later.
 Kraus said that Dean had not provided a written statement or answered questions.

 On October 25, 2019, Tarrant County District Attorney Sharen Wilson said evidence would also be presented to a grand jury for a formal indictment.
 Dean is the only officer to face a murder charge in Tarrant County for a shooting committed while on duty.
-He was indicted by a grand jury on a murder charge on December 20, 2019 and was found guilty of manslaughter on December 15, 2022.
-Four days later on December 19, 2022, Dean was sentenced to 11 years, 10 months, and 12 days in prison for the killing, and was confined at the Lon Evans Corrections Center in Fort Worth.
+He was indicted by a grand jury on a murder charge on December 20, 2019.